kanitsu/NFTView/README.md

 # NFTView

 ## How to use
+Open terminal at root folder and run

+`pod install`

-Open the project with xCode, build and run.
+Then, open the workspace (`NFTView.xcworkspace`) file with xCode, build and run.

 The first page shows current wallet address, balance in ETH and list of NFTs.